 Recruitment relies heavily on current relationships, plus and their stellar pool of paid interns.

-There’s also the Top 6 Virtues of Successful Marmosets (Ryan recites these like the Pledge of Allegiance):
+There's also the Top 6 Virtues of Successful Marmosets (Ryan can recite these like the Pledge of Allegiance):

 "It makes it a lot easier when someone walks in the door, for us to see do they fit the target of whom we're looking to bring into this organization," says Ryan.

 The Artist Education Events have also proven a great tool for the community.

 "We're just trying to put more education out there, so artists can do what they do better."